· · · · ·

 This post may contain affiliate links.
 Please read my disclosure policy for details.

 Finally, here it is!
-My spaghetti carbonara as per INSTRUCTIONS OF A NATIVE ITALIAN aka my husband!
+My spaghetti carbonara, made following the INSTRUCTIONS OF A NATIVE ITALIAN aka my husband!

-You may or may not be aware of it but quite a lot of non-Italian people use cream as a base for their carbonara sauce.
-In fact, I used to be part of them… and this is probably why I used to not be a fan of this type of pasta.
-Until I moved to Australia, met quite a bunch of native Italians including Alex.
-My Italian friends back at the time were horrified when they heard I used cream to make carbonara!
+You might not know this, but many non-Italians use cream as a base for their carbonara sauce.
+I used to be one of them… and, honestly, that’s probably why I never really liked this type of pasta.
+Everything changed when I moved to Australia and met a group of native Italians, including Alex.
+My Italian friends at the time were horrified when they found out I used cream to make carbonara! 🤣

-• spaghetti – my favorite pasta for carbonara is regular spaghetti but feel free to use any pasta of your choice.
+• Spaghetti – My favorite pasta for carbonara is regular spaghetti, but feel free to use any pasta you prefer.

-• pancetta – I normally use pancetta when making carbonara, it is also widely used in Italy.
-However note that the very traditional recipe uses guanciale, which is similar to pancetta but has much more fat.
-Alternatively, if you cannot find neither pancetta nor guanciale in stores or butchers around you, you can use bacon strips.
-But don’t tell Italians!
-As I understood, for making carbonara, bacon is considered a low-end option.
+• Pancetta – I usually use pancetta when making carbonara, as it is also widely used in Italy.
+However, the very traditional recipe calls for guanciale, which is similar to pancetta but much fattier.
+If you can’t find either pancetta or guanciale in stores or butcher shops near you, bacon strips can be used as an alternative (but don’t tell the Italians!🙈).
+As I understand, using bacon in carbonara is considered a low-end option in Italy.

-• eggs – I normally use a combination of full eggs and yolks only.
-Be sure to buy FRESH eggs!
+• Eggs – I typically use a combination of whole eggs and yolks.
+Make sure to buy fresh eggs!

-• pecorino – the authentic Italian carbonara uses pecorino.
-If you prefer you could use pecorino only.
+• Pecorino – Authentic Italian carbonara uses pecorino.
+If you prefer, you can use pecorino exclusively.

-• parmesan – parmesan is my favorite cheese of all, so I like to mix parmesan with pecorino when making carbonara.
-This is also quite common in Italy.
-If you do not have any pecorino, you could also use parmesan only.
+• Parmesan – Parmesan is my favorite cheese, so I like to mix it with pecorino when making carbonara.
+This is also fairly common in Italy.
+If you don’t have pecorino, you can use parmesan on its own as a substitute.

-NOTE: traditional carbonara does not contain any cream, garlic or onion!
+NOTE: Traditional carbonara does not contain cream, garlic, or onion!

-Yes, having raw eggs is totally safe.
-However, make sure that you use fresh new eggs.
-Even when I have leftover eggs that are still perfectly fine to consume and within the consumption date, I still buy a new pack of eggs whenever I make carbonara just to make sure they are 100% fresh.
+Yes, using raw eggs in carbonara is completely safe.
+However, it’s important to ensure you’re using fresh eggs.
+Even if I have leftover eggs that are still within their expiration date and safe to consume, I always buy a new pack of eggs specifically for making carbonara to guarantee they are 100% fresh.

 Can I use different types of pasta?

-Yes, you can have any type of pasta with carbonara sauce.
-Simply adjust the cooking time according to the type of pasta you are using.
-As per my personal preference, I like to use spaghetti or linguine.
+Yes, you can use any type of pasta with carbonara sauce.
+Just adjust the cooking time according to the pasta you’re using.
+Personally, I prefer spaghetti or linguine, but feel free to choose your favorite!

-1. Boil a pot of water to cook pasta.
+1. Bring a pot of salted water to a boil to cook the spaghetti.

 1. In the meantime, chop the pancetta in dice or in short strips as you prefer.